I am an active writer and commentator on art, and art history.

 A City lawyer by profession and a historian by training, I seek to bring to bear these disciplines in my analysis.
 I have written extensively in The British Art Journal, reviewing exhibitions and books, with some longer articles involving original research.
 This website reproduces many of the reviews, as well as summaries of the longer articles.

-My first book, British and Irish Art 1945-1951 From War to Festival, was published in 2010, and a biography of Peter Watson, written with Jeremy Dronfield, will be published by John Blake on April 2nd, 2015.
+My first book, British and Irish Art 1945-1951 From War to Festival, was published in 2010, and a biography of Peter Watson, written with Jeremy Dronfield, was published by John Blake on April 2nd, 2015.